Gaius Marius: Early career

 Plutarch relates that against the wishes of his patrons, he pushed through a law that restricted the interference of the wealthy in elections.
 In the 130s, voting by ballot had been introduced in elections for choosing magistrates, passing laws and deciding legal cases, replacing the earlier system of oral voting.
 The wealthy continued to try to influence the voting by inspecting ballots, and Marius passed a law narrowing the passages down which voters passed to cast their votes in order to prevent outsiders from harassing the electors or seeing who was voted for.
 It is not clear, however, whether Plutarch's narrative history properly reflects how controversial this proposal in fact was; Cicero, writing during the Republic, describes this lex Maria as quite straightforward and uncontroversial.
-While the election procedures were supported by the plebs in Rome, Marius shortly thereafter alienated them by vetoing a bill for the expansion of the ever-popular grain dole, citing high cost.
+Plutarch reports that he then alienated the plebs by vetoing a bill expanding the grain dole, but it is more likely that Plutarch misinterpreted Marius as vetoing attempts to interfere in the existing grain provisions.

 Soon thereafter, in 117 BC, Marius stood for the aedileship and lost.
 It seems clear that by this time, due to the enormous financial difficulties that any prospective aedile would have to shoulder, Marius had either amassed or was availed of significant financial resources.
 This loss was at least in part due to the enmity of the Metelli.
 In 116 BC he barely won election as praetor for the following year, coming in last, and was promptly accused of ambitus (electoral corruption).
 Being accused of electoral corruption was common during the middle and late Republic and details of the trial are sketchy or apocryphal.
 Marius, however, was able to win acquittal on this charge, and spent an uneventful year as praetor in Rome, likely as either praetor peregrinus or as president of the corruption court.
-In 114 BC, Marius's imperium was prorogued and was sent to govern the highly sought-after province of Further Spain (Hispania Ulterior) pro consule, where he engaged in some sort of minor military operation to clear brigands from untapped mining areas.
+In 114 BC, Marius's imperium was prorogued and he was sent to govern the highly sought-after province of Further Spain (Hispania Ulterior) pro consule, where he engaged in some sort of minor military operation to clear brigands from untapped mining areas.
 He likely governed his province for two years before returning to Rome late in 113 BC with his personal wealth greatly enlarged.

 He received no triumph on his return, but he did marry Julia, the aunt of Julius Caesar.
 The Julii Caesares were a patrician family, but at this period seem to have found it hard to advance beyond the praetorship into the consulship.
 The Julii had done so only once in the 2nd century, in 157 BC.
 The match was advantageous to both sides: Marius gained respectability by marrying into a patrician family and the Julii received a great injection of energy and money.
 Sources are unclear on whether Marius joined the annual race of former praetors for the consulship, but it is likely that he failed to be elected at least once.